Quasi-F-splittings in birational geometry: Introduction

-commutative, where $W_n\cO_X$ is a sheaf of Witt vectors (in what follows, we will say that $X$ is \emph{quasi-$F$-split} if it is $n$-quasi-$F$-split for some $n \in {\Z_{>0}}$).
+{\cora in the category of $W_n\mathcal{O}_X$-modules} commutative, where $W_n\cO_X$ is a sheaf of Witt vectors.
+We will say that $X$ is \emph{quasi-$F$-split} if it is $n$-quasi-$F$-split for some $n \in {\Z_{>0}}$.
 In analogy to $F$-splittings, if $X$ is a Calabi-Yau variety, then {the Artin-Mazur height} $\mathrm{ht}(X)$ is equal to the {smallest integer} $n \in {\Z_{>0}}$ for which $X$ is $n$-quasi-$F$-split.
 What is striking about quasi-$F$-splittings is that, despite them being much less restrictive, they share many properties with $F$-splittings.
-For instance, quasi-$F$-split varieties lift modulo $p^2$ (\cite{yobuko19,achinger-zdanowicz21}) and satisfy Kodaira vanishing (\cite{NY21}).
+For instance, quasi-$F$-split varieties lift modulo $p^2$ \cite{yobuko19,achinger-zdanowicz21} and satisfy Kodaira vanishing \cite{NY21}.

-The {main} objective of our article is to generalise the theory of $F$-splittings to quasi-$F$-splittings in the context of birational geometry.
+The main objective of our article is to generalise the theory of $F$-splittings to quasi-$F$-splittings in the context of birational geometry.
 In particular, as one of the applications, we show the following.

-\begin{theoremIntro}[{Theorem \ref{thm:qFsplit-3dim-klt}}] {There exists a {positive integer} $p_0>0$ such that the following holds.} Let $X$ be a three-dimensional {$\bQ$-factorial} {affine} klt {variety} over a perfect field of characteristic $ {p>p_0}$.
+\begin{theoremIntro}[{Theorem \ref{thm:qFsplit-3dim-klt}}] There exists a positive integer $p_0>0$ such that the following holds.
+Let $X$ be a three-dimensional {$\bQ$-factorial} {affine} klt {variety} over a perfect field of characteristic $p\geq p_0$.
 Then $X$ is quasi-$F$-split.
 In particular, it lifts modulo $p^2$. \end{theoremIntro}

-Moreover, assuming a natural generalisation of the work of Arvidsson-Bernasconi-Lacini on log liftability of log del Pezzo pairs with standard coefficients (Conjecture \ref{conj:log-liftability}), we show that $p_0=42$ works in the above theorem (see Remark \ref{rem:main-theorem-for-42}).
-This bound on $p$ is sharp, that is, there exists a three-dimensional klt singularity in characteristic $p=41$ which is not quasi-$F$-split (as will be proven in a forthcoming article \cite{KTTWYY2}).
-Note that the above theorem is false for $F$-splittings as shown in {\cite[Theorem 1.1]{CTW15a}}.
+Moreover, assuming a natural generalisation of the work of Arvidsson-Bernasconi-Lacini on log liftability of log del Pezzo pairs with standard coefficients (Conjecture \ref{conj:log-liftability}), we show that $p_0=43$ works in the above theorem (see Remark \ref{rem:main-theorem-for-42}).
+Note that {Theorem \ref{thm:intro-3dim-klt}} is false for $F$-splittings as shown in {\cite[Theorem 1.1]{CTW15a}}.
 We also point out that it is usually very hard to prove liftability of singularities as their deformation theory is governed by the cotangent complex which is rarely computable in practice.